mukund-ks/Dictionary-Bot/README.md

 # Dictionary Bot
- A Dictionay Bot for Telegram.
+ A Dictionay Bot for Telegram, deployed on Heroku